TheDarKnight46/LabSeq/README.md

 quarkus dev
 ```

-or alternatively, if `Maven` is installed and configured
+or alternatively, if `Maven` is installed and configured:

 ```shell script
 mvn compile quarkus:dev
 ```
-> **_NOTE:_** To configure maven, follow the README file bundled with the maven or this guide https://phoenixnap.com/kb/install-maven-windows.
+> **_NOTE:_** To configure maven, follow the README file bundled with the maven download or this guide for Windows https://phoenixnap.com/kb/install-maven-windows.

 Your Quarkus app is now running at localhost:8080.
 For the purposes of this challenge neither the IP nor the Port were changed.